Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

     chai.use(chaiAsPromised);
     const expect = chai.expect;

-Basically, an import or a require signaling to the compiler that the file is needind some more things to works.
-To write a steps file, you need, at least, four things :
+An import or a require signals to the compiler that the file needs some more things to works.
+To write a steps fileat least these four things are needed :

 * Some tools from protractor
 * The pages objects which are used in the steps file